Chobani: A Leader in the Dairy Industry

 International Expansion

-Chobani is actively expanding its presence in Mexico, utilizing local stores as key distribution channels.
-This move aims to reach a broader audience and compete with established local dairy companies.
+Chobani is actively expanding its presence in Mexico, utilizing local stores as key distribution channels to reach a broader audience and compete with established local dairy companies.
 The company has reported a significant 50% increase in sales of its high-protein 'Fit' yogurt range over the past year.

 Related news